Florida Bartending License

 The State of Florida does not have state-wide Happy Hour Prohibitions.
 Such laws may exist in your city or county.
 Check with your local jurisdiction for any restrictions.

-To be suitable as evidence for a defense, the identification card must be issued by a governmental agency and have a current description and a picture of the person presenting it which reasonably describes the person as to date of birth weight, height, sex and color of eyes and hair.
+To be suitable as evidence for the defense, the identification card must be issued by a governmental agency and have a current description and a picture of the person presenting it which reasonably describes the person as to the date of birth weight, height, sex, and color of eyes and hair.
 No defense will exist if the card has obviously been altered or has expired.

-In the event an Armed Forces identification card, Passport or Passport Card is provided as proof of identity and lacks a physical description, but does include date of birth and a photo, further proof of identity shall not be required.
+In the event an Armed Forces identification card, Passport, or Passport Card is provided as proof of identity and lacks a physical description, but does include a date of birth and a photo, further proof of identity shall not be required.

 - Green cards and International Driver's Licenses are NOT acceptable forms of ID.